D.C. urban gardens flourish in the pandemic as people dig in to ‘fill the isolated life’

 “You have to put in the work to get what you want,” she said.

 Some gardens also have family-friendly communal plots.
-The Southwest Community Gardens, near Nationals Park, opened in 2013 with a combination of individual and communal plots.
+The SW Community Gardens, near Nationals Park, opened in 2013 with a combination of individual and communal plots.
 It recently added a “digging bed” filled with dirt and beach sand toys.

 “To be honest, I’ve been surprised how endlessly entertaining this is for the kids.
 They’ll make moats, dirt beds, castles, all kinds of things,” said Coy McKinney, 34, who coordinates the communal section of the garden.